 Ted R. Lilley Cancer CURE Program

 The Ted R. Lilley Cancer CURE Program is a research mentorship training at the Oregon Health & Science University (OHSU) Knight Cancer Institute.
-It is designed to offer research experiences to students from socially and economically disadvantaged populations from the Portland metropolitan area.
+It is designed to offer research experiences to high school students from socially and economically disadvantaged populations from the Portland metropolitan area.
 The long-term goals of this program are to give hands-on research experience and science exposure to disadvantaged students in biomedical research and other health-related programs.
-Learn more about the Cure Program.
+Learn more about the CURE Program.